jakekosowsky/nba-conference-comparison/README.md

 - Western playoff teams won 57% of their games against Eastern playoff teams; Western non-playoff teams won 55% against their Eastern counterparts.
 - At the same .500 winning percentage, the playoff model estimated a much lower qualification probability for a Western team than an Eastern team.

-## Schedule strength and the Thunder
+## Schedule strength

-The project also measures schedule difficulty using opponents' average point margins.
-A dedicated 2016 Oklahoma City Thunder analysis isolates the team's opponent profile and connects the single-team view to the broader conference comparison.
+The project measures schedule difficulty using opponents' average point margins, then compares that difficulty with team performance.
+This provides another way to test conference strength: if one conference consistently faces stronger opponents, raw win totals alone can understate the quality of its teams.

 ![Schedule strength versus performance](results/figures/schedule_strength_vs_performance.svg)